Egor-Malyhin/EV_Charge_Point_Emulator/EV_Charging_Point/README.md

 * Each module must contain a core class that contains some kind of logic
 * Each module must provide its own API that implements the core class.
-* Each module must have classes that listen for events, these classes must be dependent on the API of the main class of the module and implement the StationEventListener interface, specify the event class that it listens to as a parameter.
+* Each module must have classes that listen events, these classes must be dependent on the module API and implement the StationEventListener interface, specify the event class that it listens to as a parameter.
 * Each module may include a class or classes that publish events.
 These classes must inherit StationEventPublisher.
 In some cases, the core class of the module may be the event publisher and inherit from the StationEventPublisher class.